Family Law

 Cross Examination

 This is when the opposing attorney asks questions of the other party's witness at a court proceeding.
-Generally, the scope of "Cross Examination" is limited to the areas that were asked about by the other attorney during direct examination.
-The other attorney may, and generally will, object if questions regarding new areas are being asked during "Cross Examination".
+Generally, the scope of cross examination is limited to the areas that were asked about by the other attorney during direct examination.
+The other attorney may, and generally will, object if questions regarding new areas are being asked during cross examination.

 Custody (Child)